rschristopher/ischristtrue.com/src/ancient-views/index.md

 ???+ example "Ouroboros"
     <center>![ouroboros](/images/ouroboros.jpg)</center>

-Behold, the [ouroboros](https://en.m.wikipedia.org/wiki/Ouroboros), *that old serpent* eating its own tail.
+The [ouroboros](https://en.m.wikipedia.org/wiki/Ouroboros), *that old serpent* eating its own tail.
-We see this imagery throughout the ancient world, especially in ancient Egyptian and Babylonian culture.
+We see this image throughout the ancient world, especially in ancient Egyptian and Babylonian culture.
 It was also associated with [alchemy](https://en.m.wikipedia.org/wiki/Alchemy), such as in the mythos of [Hermes Trismigestus](https://en.m.wikipedia.org/wiki/Hermes_Trismegistus).